lastlad/mailsense/README.md

 - Dry run mode for testing
 - Detailed logging and output saving
 - Configurable email processing limits and date ranges
+- Multiple interfaces:
+  - Console application for command-line usage
+  - API server for integration with other applications

 ## Setup